imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 }
 ```

-The ability of static factory methods to return the same object from repeated invocations allows classes to maintain strict control over what instances exist at anytime.
-I suggest you to check the rarely used in PHP [Flyweight](https://refactoring.guru/design-patterns/flyweight) pattern after reading this article.
+The ability of static factory methods to return the same object from repeated invocations allows classes to maintain strict control over what instances exist at any time.
+I suggest you check the rarely used within PHP applications [Flyweight](https://refactoring.guru/design-patterns/flyweight) pattern after reading this article.

 ## They form the basis of Service provider frameworks